Canada Ranks High Among Oil & Gas Exporters on Green Future Index 2022

-• Canada ranked 14th on the Green Future Index 2021 globally, and the 2nd highest out of the world's top 15 oil exporters and 5th amongst the G20 economies.
+• Canada ranked 15th on the Green Future Index 2022 globally, the 2nd highest out of the world's top 15 oil exporters and 5th amongst the G20 economies.

-• Canada is a global leader in Environmental, Social, and Governance (ESG) metrics.
-We should be proud!
+• Canada is a global leader in Environmental, Social, and Governance (ESG) performance.

-Great news everyone!
-Canada has placed 14th among leading nations and territories on the Green Future Index, a ranking of 76 global economies on their progress and commitment towards building a more sustainable and low-carbon future.
+Canada has once again topped the Green Future Index (GFI), placing 15th among 76 global economies ranked on their progress and commitment to building a more sustainable and low-carbon future.

-Performed by MIT Technology Review Insights, this new index measures the extent to which the economies of ranked nations are pivoting towards clean energy, industry, agriculture and society through investment in innovation, renewables and green finance.
+Performed by MIT Technology Review Insights, the second annual edition of the GFI measures the extent to which the economies of ranked nations are pivoting towards clean energy, industry, agriculture and society through investment in innovation, renewables and green finance.

-European nations dominate the Green Future Index, accounting for 15 of the top 20 listed.
-Many of these nations have already made considerable progress on emission reductions, investing green and transitioning to renewable energy sources.
+European nations dominate the Green Future Index 2022, accounting for 16 of the top 20 countries.
+Many of these nations have made considerable progress on emission reductions by transitioning to cleaner tech and renewable energy sources.

-Here’s the top 15 ranked countries on the Green Future Index 2021.
-Also see:
+Here are the top 15 ranked countries on the Green Future Index 2022.

 Green Future Index 2021 – Top 15